rebecca-henry/SchoolProjects/README.md

 For CISC320 - Fundamentals Of Software Development

 Creates a word search based on a given word (3-10 letters) and difficulty level (easy, medium, hard)

+# Fraction Calculator (cpp)
+For CISC320 - Fundamentals Of Software Development

+Performs mathematical operations on fractions